nalin1o1/AltusMods/README.md

 #AltusMods
 The Language accepted so far:
 -> The parser is a recursive Descent parser that parses the following CFG:
-Block - Block | Statement
+Block - Block | Statement,
-Statement - =Expression
+Statement - =Expression,
 Expression - operand operator Expression | operand

 Where :